 Campus PR is a specialist agency providing expert communications and public relations services to leaders in higher education and research.
 We use our expertise to help clients connect with specific target audiences and stakeholders; to deliver new partnerships and funding opportunities; and to raise their media profile.
 Working strategically, we help our clients to achieve their communications objectives.
-If you'd like to keep up to date with our news and training events, please subscribe to our newsletter.
+Please feel free to get in touch and we’ll be happy to discuss any support you need.

 Jo is the founder of Campus PR and has established the agency as a leader in communications for higher education, research and innovation.
 Previously, she worked in the press office at the University of Leeds and as PR Officer at Leeds Innovations, the University’s technology transfer company.
 Jo is also on the committee of Stempra – the national network of science PR and communications professionals.

 Abigail most enjoys getting to the heart of research to tell a story.
 With experience across the public sector, including universities, local government, health trusts and fire and rescue services, she takes a strategic approach to PR and communications.
 Before joining Campus PR in 2006, she was Head of Communications at the UK Resource Centre for Women in Science, Engineering and Technology (UKRC) and worked for many years as a senior PR Officer for the University of Leeds.

 Cambridge-educated and a former journalist, Beck has been a member of the Campus PR team since 2008, generating high-profile exposure for clients.
 She has worked previously for the University of Cambridge’s Press and Publications team, liaising with the University’s science departments and Technology Transfer Office.
 She has also handled PR and communications for the National Trust and the Government’s New Deal for Communities programme.